You’re short on cash and want to have fun, but you don’t know how to do labor day weekend on a budget.

-Fortunately, there are a ton of ways for you to plan a fantastic Labor Day weekend that won’t break your budget.
-Follow these tips and ideas for celebrating Labor Day without breaking the bank.
+Fortunately, there are a ton of ways for you to plan a fantastic Labor Day.
+Follow these tips and ideas for how to do labor day weekend on a budget.

 Pick Budget-Friendly Outings